GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.80.15

+Fixed bug in `gam <UserTypeEntity> print filelist ... countsrowfilter` that caused a trap.

+Added option `continueoninvalidquery [<Boolean>]` to `gam <UserTypeEntity> print filelist|filecounts` that can be used in special cases where a query  of the form `query "'labels/mRoha85IbwCRl490E00xGLvBsSbkwIiuZ6PRNNEbwxyz' in labels" causes Google to issue an error saying that the query is invalid when, in fact, it is but the user does not have a license that suppprts drive file labels.
+When `continueoninvalidquery` is true, GAM prints an error message and proceeds to the next user rather that terminating as it does now.
+Of course, if the query really is invalid, you will get the message for every user.

 ### 6.80.14

 Updated `gam <UserTypeEntity> print messages|threads` to display all default headers